waylad/moonwar/src/game/README.md

-# Phaser game for EndOfSpace
+# Phaser game for MoonWar

 To start the game: